ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

-                t - terminator (there were no more hits except reported) a - alignment - output alignment details in comments d - differences - output positions of misalignments h - print all hits above threshold before ranking Use '-' flag to reset flags to none.
+                t - terminator (there were no more hits except reported) a - alignment - output alignment details in comments d - differences - output positions of misalignments r - print raw scores, rather then relative to the best h - print all hits above threshold before ranking Use '-' flag to reset flags to none.
 So, -Oeumx -Ot-a is equivalent to -O-a.